embatbr/graduation-project/README.md

 #TODO

-- Diagnose the reason why the number of mixtures doesn't affect the results and correct it;
+- Diagnose the reason why the number of mixtures doesn't affect the results and correct it.
+One possibility is that the mixture is stucked in a local maximum.
 - Generate models (GMMs and UBMs) divided in the groups presented in the database and run experiments for each one;
 - Check if the values calculated for likelihoods are correct (they are very low - order of 10**-20 or less);
 - Use the FCM theory.